 When we reach the Azores, your transition into a tall ship sailor will be complete.
 After almost two months at sea, you can rightfully consider yourself a fully-fledged sailor and shellback and we hope you will have made both memories and friends for life.

 Located on the island Faial, the sailors’ hub Horta offers picturesque cobblestoned streets and a spectacular view of Pico, the neighboring island which also happens to be the highest mountain of Portugal.
-Some will end their journey here in the Azores, while others might continue sailing to the Netherlands.
+Some will end their journey here in the Azores, while others might stay on board to explore the Azores with us.
 For those that end their voyage here, Faial is more than worthwhile to venture around for a few days, the perfect end to a voyage you will not soon forget.

 On board Bark EUROPA we call our guests voyage crew.
 This means that Europa’s permanent crew will train you to be a sailor.
 No experience is needed, our crew will learn you everything along the way.
 Unlike going on a cruise, on Bark Europa you will be going on a hands-on, active sailing adventure.
 You will be divided into three watches, red, white and blue, named after the colors of the Dutch flag.
 You will be 'on watch' for four hours after which you have eight hours of free time.